matthewmayer/more-awesome-npm-cli/docs/content/configuring-npm/package-json.md

 * Don't use the same name as a core Node module.
 * Don't put "js" or "node" in the name.
-It's assumed that it's js, since you're writing a package.json file, and you can specify the engine using the "engines" field.
+It's assumed that it's js, since you're writing a package: An Amazing Project.json file, and you can specify the engine using the "engines" field.
 (See below.)
 * The name will probably be passed as an argument to require(), so it should be something short, but also reasonably descriptive.